vrk-kpa/suomifi-design-tokens/README.md

 ### 🎨 Colors

-Color tokens are available as variables with additional **colors-** prefix.
+Color tokens are available as variables with additional **color-** prefix.
 Colors are provided as hsl values.

 Example from **tokens.scss**: